AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 That's it.
 All about targets.
 That's core idea about CMake.
 No matter how many variables you defined or how many `execute_process()` you added, if there is no target to be generated, none of the CMake commands will be executed. **No matter how complex or scary the CMake structure looks, find out what targets this CMake is building and everything will be simple and clear.**

-With that in mind you should be able to understand most of the CMake tutorials available.
+With that in mind you should be able to understand most of the CMake tutorials.

 > CMake is a very deep rabbit hole, which is also the reason I want to minimize the amount of content in this chapter.
 How deep you decide to dig down is up to you.
 Good luck and have fun.